 Plant selection is often guided by likes and dislikes.
 Throughout our years as professional landscape designers, we’ve found that at the end of the day, most people want the same things.
 These are some of the best plants and trees that require little to no maintenance, feature long bloom times, and provide interest over more than one season (sorry Surprise Lily).
 This is our most up-to-date selection of top performing plants that will grow well in most St. Louis yards.

-At the top of our list is a flowering plant that makes it into lots of our landscape designs.
-Blooming between June and October in St. Louis, Coneflowers boast bright blossoms and are available in a variety of colors.
-There are many varieties including several Missouri native plants available at plant nurseries.
+At the top of our list is a what-should-be iconic flowering plant in Missouri that makes it into lots of our landscape designs.
+Blooming between June and October in St. Louis, Coneflowers boast bright blossoms and are available in a variety of colors and sizes.
+Many varieties including several Missouri native plants are usually available at plant nurseries.
 Coneflowers are hardy perennials and need at least partial sun to thrive.
-Flowers can be dead-headed to promote new flowers, and we recommend leaving spent blooms alone after fall, for birds to enjoy.
+Keep them out of your shade garden, but they will grow just fine in a semi-shaded patio space or front entrance.
+Flowers can be dead-headed to promote new flowers, and we recommend leaving spent blooms alone after fall, for birds to enjoy the seedheads.

-Coneflowers add a pop of color to existing garden beds, or can be used in a container garden then planted into the ground in fall.
-If we could add a coneflower to every single yard in St. Louis, we would!
-They are beautiful and beneficial to our amazing local ecosystem of wildlife.
+Coneflowers add a pop of color to existing garden beds, or can be used in a summer container garden display then planted into the ground in fall.
+If we could add coneflowers to every yard in St. Louis, we would.
+They are beautiful and beneficial to our fragile local ecosystem of wildlife.

 Garden Phlox / Creeping Phlox / Sand Phlox (native)